mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 identifier.
 Therefore it is RECOMMENDED that clients are given unique addresses unless a large fraction of the pool has been exhausted.

-If the Conn-ID header is provided, the MASQUE server should use that field as an connection identifier together with protocol ID, source and destination address, as a 4-tuple.
+If the Conn-ID header is provided, the proxy should use that field as an connection identifier together with protocol ID, source and destination address, as a 4-tuple.
 In this case it is recommended to use a stable IP address for each client, while the same IP address